civicrm/org.civicrm.civicase/README.md

 # CiviCase v5

-The CiviCase v5 extension (`org.civicrm.civicase`) is an overhaul of the CiviCase UI.
+The CiviCase v5 extension (`uk.co.compucorp.civicase`) is an overhaul of the CiviCase UI.
 It provides a richer experience with more thoughtful layouts and interactions.